shakes76/PatternAnalysis-2023/recognition/README.md

-# Name: Ethan Pinto
+Name: Ethan Pinto
-# Student Number: s4642286
+Student Number: s4642286

-# MUST BE PROPERLY FORMATTED USING GITHUB MARKDOWN

-# Title: Classification of Alzheimer's disease of the ADNI brain data using a Siamese Network.
+# Classification of Alzheimer's disease of the ADNI brain data using a Siamese Network.

 # Description of Algorithm:
 A Siamese network consists of two identical neural networks, each of which takes in one of two